iamwfx/crs_3850_5850_mapping_countermapping/Week2_qgis/README.md

 Now, click and drag all four of our datasets (parks, roads, borough boundaries, and evictions data) into the Layers section.
 You will notice that when you downloaded your spatial data there were five or so files, there When you drag in the borough layer `nybb`, just select the default projection and click OK.

 You'll notice that most of your downloads are folders.
-Each folder is called a **shapefiles**, which is kind of a misnomer because it's clearly a bundle of files.
+Each folder is called a **shapefile**, which is kind of a misnomer because it's clearly a bundle of files.
 The shapefile is a specific file format created by ESRI and generally includes the following files:

 -	.dbf: This has the attribute data as a table
 -	.shp: This is the actual geometry file
 -	.shx: This indexes the geometry
--	.prj: This file tells QGIS what the project of the file is.
+-	.prj: This file tells QGIS what the projection of the file is.

 ---
 #### A brief summary of projections and CRSs
-Look on the bottom right-hand corder of your screen.
+Look at the bottom right-hand corner of your screen.
 You should see a little globe with a hat, after which you'll see `OGC:CRS84` or more often `EPSG:xxxx`.
 This is the current projection system that we are using.

 Ok, briefly, very very briefly, what is a coordinate reference system (CRS)?

+A Coordinate Reference System (CRS) is a system that defines how the 2D map in your GIS relates to the Earth's surface.
+When you have a CRS, every location on earth can be specified by its coordinates.

-There are two different types of CRSs that together that tell us how the points in our dataset gets put on a flat 2-D map:
+There are two different types of CRSs that together that tell us how to locate places on earth:

-- The **geographic coordinate system** is the set of rules tells us where the data is on the Earth's surface.
+- The **geographic coordinate system** uses the lat, long, and sometimes height to tell us this
-- Once we know that, we need the **projected coordinate system** (aka the "projection") that tells us how the surface of earth (and these points on it) "unrolls" into a 2-D surface.
+- Once we know that, we need the **projected coordinate system** that tells us how the surface of earth (and these points on it) "unrolls" into a 2-D surface.

 As you can see from this image below, there are many ways to flatten the Earth's surface.